Bayt-al-Hikmah/Flask/Workshop5/Workshop5.md

 limiter.init_app(app)
 ```
- **Specific Endpoint Limit:** We can use the `@limiter.limit` decorator on our resource methods, for example setting rate limit to 5 api call per minute:
+ **Specific Endpoint Limit:** We can use the `@limiter.limit` decorator on our resource methods,to reduce the rate limit on specific endpoint for example setting rate limit to 5 api call per minute:
 ```python
 from limiter import limiter